JAPAN: Boutique VIP "Cherry Blossom Tour' - 14 days

 - Luxury private air-conditioned vehicles for transportation

-- Bullet Train & other JR Trains & Bus Travel as per the itinerary
+- Bullet Train & other JR Trains & Bus Travel tickets as per the itinerary

 - Admission fees to all sightseeing & activities as per itinerary